Azure/terraform-azurerm-avm-ptn-aks-production/examples/with_availability_zone/README.md

 # This is required for resource modules
 resource "azurerm_resource_group" "this" {
-  location = "UK West" # Hardcoded because we have to test in a region with availability zones name     = module.naming.resource_group.name_unique }
+  location = "West US 2" # Hardcoded because we have to test in a region with availability zones name     = module.naming.resource_group.name_unique }